RubensZimbres/Repo-2017/README.md

 <b> Time Series Prediction with Neural Networks - Keras </b> is a Neural Network model to forecast time series, using Keras with an adaptive learning rate depending upon derivative of loss.

 <b> Variational Autoencoder </b> is a VAE made with Keras.

+<b> t-SNE PCA LDA embeddings </b> is a model where t-SNE, Principal Components Analysis, Linear Discriminant Analysis and  Random Forest embeddings are compared in a task to classify clusters of similar digits.